Long Range Forecast (2024)

 Difficulty: 1/4

 Commissioned by Vancouver Cansing Choir (Gerda Blok-Wilson, artistic director).
-To be premiered in Vancouver, BC in May 2025.
+First performed in Vancouver, BC in May 2025.

 In 2023, I collaborated with the Victoria-based poet John Barton on a major choral cycle, Chosen Family, which adapted sonnets from his autobiographical collection Lost Family.
 While visiting Victoria for a performance of that work, we discussed his more recent sonnets, including “Long Range Forecast”, originally written for Maclean’s.
 Together, we walked the Ogden Point Breakwater referenced in the poem, a path which John walks several times a week.